Phobos-developers/Phobos/docs/New-or-Enhanced-Logics.md

   - You can disable this logic on specific techno by setting `[SOMETECHNO]->CombatAlert` to `false`.
 You may hope to disable it on insignificant technos, like spawns or slaves.
   - `[AudioVisual]->CombatAlert.IgnoreBuilding` will turn the logic off on buildings.
 You can override it for specific building by setting `[SOMETECHNO]->CombatAlert.NotBuilding` to true.
 You may hope to use it on veh-buildings.
   - `[AudioVisual]->CombatAlert.EVA` decides whether to send an EVA at the same time.
 The EVA is default to `EVA_UnitsInCombat`, and can be specified through `[SOMETECHNO]->EVA.Combat`.
-  - `[AudioVisual]->SuppressIfInScreen` decides whether to disable the logic for the units in the current screen.
+  - `[AudioVisual]->CombatAlert.SuppressIfInScreen` decides whether to disable the logic for the units in the current screen.
   - `[AudioVisual]->CombatAlert.Interval` decides the time interval (in frames) between alerts, to prevent the alert from being anonying.
 It is default to 150 frames.

 In `rulesmd.ini`: